dvdmtw98/notes/MainVault/software-engineering/programming-languages/c-sharp/c-sharp.md

 ### Miscellaneous Points

-1. <u>New Keyword</u>
+#### New Keyword
 The new keyword is used to allocate memory for an instance of an object

-2. <u>C# Objects</u>
+#### C# Objects
 All objects in C# have a `ToString()` method which makes it easy to convert any datatype to string (This method is inherited from the Object Class which is the base class for all objects)

-3. <u>Object Initialization</u>
+#### Object Initialization
 During object initialization all reference type objects are set to null.
 If need to pass a reference type object to a class always initialize it using a Constructor to avoid Null Exception

-4. <u>Var Datatype</u>
+#### Var Datatype
 The var datatype cannot be used to declare fields in the class scope (Class Fields).
 If used the variable has to be initialized and declared on the same line

-5. <u>Named and Optimal Arguments</u>
+#### Named and Optimal Arguments
 Named arguments can be used when we don't know the order of arguments to be passed to the method

 ````csharp
 // Named Arguments